jonnonz1/nz-statute-book/acts/public/1964/continental-shelf-act-1964.md

 (1) This Act, except sections 4 and 6, shall be in force in the Cook Islands.
 (2) In the application of this Act to the Cook Islands— (a) every reference to New Zealand shall be read as a reference to the Cook Islands:
-  (b) every reference in section 5 to the Minister of Energy shall be read as a reference to the Council of State of the Cook Islands or the Cabinet of Ministers of Niue, as the case may require:
+  (b) every reference in section 5 to the Minister of Energy and Resources shall be read as a reference to the Council of State of the Cook Islands or the Cabinet of Ministers of Niue, as the case may require:
   (c) the powers conferred on the Governor-General in Council may be exercised by the Legislative Assembly of the Cook Islands or the Niue Assembly, as the case may require, by Ordinance.